IBM-Blockchain/HSM/pkcs11-proxy/README.md

 - The following instructions require a Docker Hub account.
 - You will need to provide a PVC storage class.

-# build and push image
+# Build and push PKCS #11 proxy image

 ## Change your HSM slot configuration